vss2sn/cvrp/README.md

 <a name="algorithms"></a>
 #### Algorithms: ####
 1. Greedy Solution
-2. Local Search (Within each vehicle chosen by initial greedy solution only)
+2. Local Search (Run on each vehicle separately; search restricted to the selected vehicle's initial route)
-3. Local Search (Within all vehicles chosen by initial greedy solution)
+3. Local Search
-4. Tabu Search (Within all vehicles chosen by initial greedy solution)
+4. Tabu Search
-5. Genetic Algorithm (Includes manipulation of iterators that point to positions in the gene from where the next vehicle is to begin)
+5. Genetic Algorithm
 6. Simulated Annealing

 <a name="instructions"></a>